Creating Asset ID’s

 1 = Number 1 Pump

 Any numbering system can work.
-The system chosen should be one that best fits the system.
-It is worthwhile to examine approaches used by other systems in selecting a numbering scheme, and then modify them to suit the individual needs of the system.
+The utility should choose the numbering system that best fits its operation and has room for growth and adaptation.
+It is worthwhile to examine approaches used by other systems in selecting a numbering scheme and modify examples to suit the unique needs of your system.

-The system should consider putting Asset ID numbers on tags, especially tags that use either QR codes that can be read with phones or tablets or UPC codes that can be scanned by electronic devices and attaching the tag to the asset whenever the assets are visible and accessible.
+Consider putting Asset ID numbers on tags or stickers attached to the asset whenever the assets are visible and accessible.
+This is especially useful when you include QR codes that can be read with phones or tablets or UPC codes that can be scanned by electronic devices.
 The tags should be durable and attached in a semi-permanent way.
 If tags become worn or knocked off the equipment, they should be replaced.

 Asset ID system – Stacy Gallick, Asset Management Director, Johnson County Wastewater, Olathe, KS